HamzLDN/RemoteDesktop/README.md

 - Make sure to install git here: https://git-scm.com/download/win
 - If you dont have python installed make sure to install it here: https://www.python.org/downloads/
+- Make sure when you are installing python u add python.exe to path on the installation process.

 ```
 git clone https://github.com/HamzLDN/RemoteDesktop.git